 A defense lawyer who regularly defends truck accident cases was telling me recently how many plaintiffs’ lawyers rarely ask the questions that really scare him in deposition or in discovery.
 Car accident lawyers figure, “Hey, it is a truck accident.
 A truck accident is just a big car, right?
 It is really not.
 There are too many nuances to truck accident cases.

-One typical miss: inquiry as to how much the truck weighed.
-Some estimate that 30 percent of tractor trailers and dump trucks are overweight.
+One typical miss: inquiry on how much the truck weighed.
+Some estimate that 30 percent of tractor-trailers and dump trucks are overweight.
 I’m guessing that is high.
-Sometimes, advocates for plaintiffs get a little carried away and the result is hyperbole.
+Sometimes, advocates for plaintiffs get a little carried away, and the result is hyperbole.

 One tight margin buster that can help you squeeze out a few extra bucks?
 Overloading the trucks so you can carry more cargo.
 Enforcement is down because the states don’t have the resources to police trucks.
 So you have a recipe for disaster.
 (Besides overweight truck accident victims, the other big losers are infrastructure – overweight trucks cause the same damage as 10,000 cars on our roads and bridges – and honest trucking companies who find it harder to compete with companies that push the envelope on cargo.)

 I’m not sure exactly how to solve the problem.
 But, from a litigation perspective, Plaintiffs’ truck accident lawyers that suspect cargo weight might have been a cause of the accident, need to find out:

 (3) the distribution of the weight in the trailer, and

 (4) whether the amount and the distribution of the load are consistent with the rules set forth in the Federal Motor Carrier Safety Regulations.

 One thing to keep in mind: there are over half a million overweight permits issued every year.
 (That is an incredible number, right?)
 So overweight does not mean federal regulations are being violated.
 But it usually does.